joelchan/inst126-intro-programming-notes/2b_Variables.md

 ```

 Again, these are the same exact programs, from Python's perspective!
 The variable names make all the difference.

+If possible, I also like to **name my variables in a way that makes clear what kind of data is in it**.
+This helps me keep track of what data types are in my variables, since, as we've discussed, operators in expressions expect certain data types, and can (as in `+`) have different meanings depending on the values involved.

+For example:
+- `userName` instead of `a`, which makes it clear that there's probably some kind of `str` in there.
+- `isFunny` instead of `x`, which makes it clear that there's probably a `bool` in there
+- `numCredits` instead of `y`, which makes it clear that there's probably some kind of number in there

+By convention, you might see people use certain names for certain kinds of things.
+For example, `i` is often used to refer to a counter value. `s` (or some variant of it) is often used to refer to a string.

 To sum up, you should feel free to name variables whatever makes sense to you, as long as you feel they accurately signal the logic of the program they're in.
 Your future self (and current/future collaborators) will thank you for following this fundamental principle.